 The Municipal Council comprises 13 Councillors, seven of whom are Ward Councillors and six of whom are Proportional Representation (PR) Councillors.
-The Municipal Council is led by the DA.
-The Municipal Council meets on a quarterly basis.
+The Municipal Council is led by the DA as the majority in Council.
+The Municipal Council meets at least on a quarterly basis, but mostly monthly.